satyamkr571/interview_prep/README.md

 ###  3. Circular Queue:

-The Circular queue is the efficient queue comparing to Array Queue.
+The Circular queue is the efficient queue compared to Array Queue.
-Here the array size is fixed and it wont grow, the empty block created during dequeue operation is reused.
+Here the array size is fixed and it won't grow, the empty block created during the dequeue operation is reused.
-In order to implement circular queue few enhancement needs to be done on top of Array Queue implementation.
+In order to implement a circular queue few enhancement needs to be done on top of Array Queue implementation.

 ### 4. Linked List: